thetestspecimen/linux-notes/yubikey.md

 In order to swap between which YubiKey I want to use, I do the following:

 	sudo killall gpg-agent

+You then need to delete the previous keys.
+The keys are stored in the following folder:

-	sudo rm -r ~/.gnupg/private-keys-v1.d/
+	~/.gnupg/private-keys-v1.d/

+If you only have one set of private keys then you can just delete all the contents of the above folder, which will likely be three files ending in ".key" (there are three as there is one for signing, encryption and authentication)

+However, if you have other keys you do not want to delete, you need to find the correct keys to delete.

+The file names of the ".key" files are the "keygrip", so you need to list the key information with the keygrip:

+	gpg --list-secret-keys --with-keygrip

+You then pick the corresponding keygrips for the keys you want to delete, and delete the key files.

 Now plug in the new YubiKey

 	gpg --card-edit

 This makes sure the card is visible and working.
-It also notifies gpg which keys are available for current card.
+It also notifies gpg which keys are available for current card, and will add ".key" files to the following folder:

+	~/.gnupg/private-keys-v1.d/

 Now the alternate card should be usable.
 If it's not, unplug the YubiKey and repeat the steps above, it should work the second time.